simp/pupmod-simp-simp_bolt/README.md

 to be specified as the local user account.
 By default, the user is only permitted to login via ssh from specified hosts.
-The local user is limited to one login for the execution of tasks, to facilitate attestation, except on systems specified bolt servers where two logins are permitted to allow the execution of tasks on the local machine.
+The local user is limited to one login for the execution of tasks, to facilitate attestation, except on systems specified as 'bolt servers' where two logins are permitted to allow the execution of tasks on the local machine.

 The user's home directory defaults to /var/local/simp_bolt.
 This location is used to store configuration files on the Bolt server and temporary files on the